nodemailer/wildduck/docs/api.md

 - **user** (required) is the ID of the user
 - **description** (required) is the name or description for the new Application Specific Password
-- **scopes** is an array of scopes this password is valid for.
-Valid scopes are "imap", "pop3", "smtp" or "*" for all ASP supported scopes
+- **scopes** is an array (or a comma separated string) of scopes this password is valid for.
+Valid scopes are "imap", "pop3", "smtp".
+Special scope "*" (also the default) is valid for all ASP supported scopes (this does not include "master")
 - **generateMobileconfig** is a boolean.
 If true, then the result includes a base64 formatted profile file to autoconfigure OSX and iOS mail clients
 - **ip** is the IP address the request was made from